 \section{Introduction}

 In recent years, the scale and ubiquity of vast, spatially indexed datasets have grown significantly.
-This expansion is largely fueled by technological advancements, such as the Global Positioning System and Remote Sensing, alongside the relentless growth of digital storage capacities.
-Spatially indexed responses can be multivariate and more specifically also ``mixed-type", i.e., responses can be a combination of continuous, skewed continuous, binary, count, and other types.
+This expansion is largely fueled by technological advancements, such as the Global Positioning System and Remote Sensing, as well as the relentless growth in digital storage capacity.
+Spatially indexed responses can be multivariate and, more specifically, ``mixed-type'', i.e., a combination of continuous, skewed continuous, binary, count, and other types.
 In this work, we introduce a simple and interpretable Bayesian model for spatial point-referenced multivariate data that accommodates mixed-type responses from the exponential family.